This post may contain affiliate links. Please see my disclosure policy.

 Pour batter into a parchment-lined loaf pan.
 Smooth the top with an offset spatula and tap loaf tin sharply to prevent air bubbles.

-Bake loaf cake for 60 to 65 minutes, until cake springs back to the touch and a toothpick inserted in the center comes out with a few dry crumbs attached (some melted chocolate is ok!).
+Bake for 60 to 65 minutes, until cake springs back to the touch and a toothpick inserted in the center comes out with a few dry crumbs attached (some melted chocolate is ok!).

 Cool loaf cake in the pan for 10 minutes, then transfer to a wire rack to cool completely.
 Once cool, top with chocolate ganache.